ShaunCurtis/CEC.Routing/Readme.md

 The current component is registered with the RouterSessionSerive, the current page url  is set, and a local handler is registered with the navigation cancelled event on the service.
 Note that this event is triggered by the router.

-The OnNavigationCancelled event handler in the sampl;e project looks like this:
+The OnNavigationCancelled event handler in the sample project looks like this:

         protected void OnNavigationCancelled(object sender, EventArgs e)
         {